integreat-io/map-transform/README.md

 }
 ```

-When using `map` in an operation object, you may provice a dictionary array
+When using `map` in an operation object, you may provide a dictionary array
 or a named dictionary on the `dictionary` property.
 An example of with a named
 dictionary: